 But what is it exactly?
-A Building Operating System is the core software platform, also known as middleware, that creates a bridge between the building equipment, and external applications.
-The role of a BOS is to hide the field complexity while providing quick access to data from the building's equipment.
+A Building Operating System is the core software platform, also known as middleware, creating a bridge between the building equipment and external applications.
+The role of a BOS is to hide the field complexity while providing quick access to data from the equipment of the building.

 What is the difference between a BMS and a BOS?

-Spaghetti architecture represents the multiple layers of incompatible components and impenetrable architectures that are added to buildings.
+Spaghetti architecture represents the multiple layers of incompatible components and impenetrable architectures added to buildings.

-But let’s not blame it all on hardware, in comparison to other software industries the software for building management has not really evolved or diversified.
-Network configurations can take days or weeks while data semantic models are handcrafted one building at a time, making it very hard for asset managers to achieve digital scalability.
+But let's not blame it all on hardware; compared to other software industries, the software for building management has not really evolved or diversified.
+Network configurations can take days or weeks while semantic data models are handcrafted one building at a time, making it very hard for asset managers to achieve digital scalability.

-The key difference between BMS and BOS is that Building Management Systems were not designed to allow the easy deployment of new applications, much less the exchange of data.
+The key difference between BMS and BOS is that Building Management Systems were not designed to quickly deploy new applications, much less data exchange.
 On the other hand, the BOS does.
-It serves as an open platform that introduces to the building management sector an endless number of apps to improve living conditions for tenants and better working conditions for operators and owners.
+It serves as an open platform that introduces an endless number of apps to the building management sector to improve living conditions for tenants and better working conditions for operators and owners.

 The BOS is the progression of traditional building management and automation systems into an information system.
 It enables digital service providers to connect to the facility and easily interact with the equipment data points by imposing an abstraction layer, known as an API, over the field complexity and spaghetti ware.

-The BOS is not in competition with the BMS; it operates over any field silo system weather is a BMS, IoT sensors, PLC, VPN, actuators, or proprietary equipment networks.
+The BOS is not in competition with the BMS; it operates over any field silo system, whether a BMS, IoT sensors, PLC, VPN, actuators, or proprietary equipment networks.